 Commissioned in 1960 by the City of Santa Clara to meet the recreational needs of its growing population, the 52-acre Central Park was designed by Robert Royston.
 It exhibits characteristics consistent with many of Royston’s early projects: well-defined communal and private spaces, careful attention to the shifting views from pathways, a diverse plant palette of trees, shrubs, and ground cover, and gentle topographic shifts across constructed berms.
-Working closely with Parks and Recreation Director Earl Carmichael and his partners Asa Hanamoto, Louis Alley, and Kaz Abey, Royston created a master plan that was constructed in 17 phases and completed in 1974.
+Working closely with his partners Asa Hanamoto, Louis Alley, and Kaz Abey, along with Parks and Recreation Director Earl Carmichael, Royston created a master plan that was constructed in seventeen phases and completed in 1974.

 The site is divided into two sections by Saratoga Creek.
-Its extensive features - a community center, tennis courts, library, swim center, baseball fields, picnic areas, playground, and lawn bowling course - are connected by a broad, meandering path.
-The park's center consists of an amoebic two-acre lake, redwood groves, two meadows, and a 75-foot-tall, wisteria-lined, open-air pavilion.
+Its extensive features, a community center, tennis courts, library, swim center, baseball fields, picnic areas, playground, and lawn bowling course, are connected by a broad, meandering path.
+The park's center consists of an amoeba-like, two-acre lake, redwood groves, two meadows, and a 75-foot-tall, wisteria-lined, open-air pavilion.
 A picnic area, covered by a wooden pergola, suggests the character of a residential garden.
-In keeping with his creative, child-centered playgrounds, Royston designed a playground that incorporates a three-dimensional maze of hollowed granite cubes, the discarded material from San Francisco City Hall’s columns.
+In keeping with his creative, child-centered playgrounds, Royston designed a playground that incorporates a three-dimensional maze of hollowed granite cubes, the discarded material from the columns of San Francisco City Hall.